airqo-platform/AirQo-api/src/analytics/api/routers/README.md

    less data scanned.
 5. **Handle 429 and 503.** Both are expected under load or during a dependency outage; retry with backoff.
+6. **Treat an empty `data` as a normal result.** It arrives as a 200 with a `message` explaining that the period holds no measurements.

 ---